Skip to content

 Events are particularly useful for:

-• Updating a user interface (e.g., refreshing a list of scenarios when a new one is created)
+• Updating a user interface content (e.g., refreshing a list of scenarios when a new one is created) for all users

 • Triggering actions (e.g., automatically submitting a scenario when its input is updated)